starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 ## Recommended Distros
 We strongly recommend choosing a distro that has up-to-date packages and a solid maintenance reputation.
-*LTS releases and out of date distros are likely to cause many headaches.*

 The following distributions make our 👍 list and generally work well with Star Citizen:
 - Arch